Attorney Fees and Court Costs in Divorce, Child Custody, & Other Family Law Cases

 Requirements Regarding Attorney Fees

-There are three requirements that must be met before the court can award attorney fees and court costs to allow a party to carry on or contest the case:
+Three requirements must be met before the court can award attorney fees and court costs to allow a party to carry on or contest the case:

-2. the party from whom the fees and costs are sought must have the ability to pay them; and
+- the party from whom the fees and costs are sought must have the ability to pay them, and;

-3. the party seeking the fees and costs must not have the ability to pay them on his or her own.
+- the party seeking the fees and costs must not have the ability to pay them on their own.
 Attorney fees and court costs awarded by the court on this basis are referred to as need-based and, in most cases, will be awarded by the court if these three requirements are met.

 Conduct-Based Attorney Fees and Costs